meteora-digital/google-maps/README.md

 import GoogleMaps from '../packages/maps/';
 ```

-Or locations will be supplied as an array of data:
+Our locations will be supplied as an array of data:

 ```javascript
 const locationArray = [